 The kitchen is equipped with a refrigerator, an electric range, a microwave oven, a toaster, and a coffee

 maker.
-Dishes, glassware, pots and pans, cutlery, and all of the usual utensils are also provided, as are
+Dishes, glassware, pots and pans, cutlery, and utensils are also provided, as are

 dishtowels, paper towels, dish-washing supplies, and aluminum foil.

 The refrigerator is stocked with milk, eggs, orange juice, bagels or English muffins, jelly, butter, ketchup,

 and mustard.
 In the cupboards you will find coffee, tea, cold cereal, oatmeal, raisins, crackers, several

 packages of soup, spaghetti, and such staples as oil, vinegar, honey, sugar,